GeorgeProsser/quadrillion/README.md

 Searching by trying to fill cells is vastly more efficient than searching by trying to place pieces, as there are many many board configurations that have _almost_ all the pieces placed but still have un-fillable cells.
 A solver that searches by placing pieces will waste a lot of computation time on these "dead-end" configurations, while a solver filling cells will (in most cases) detect that it cannot make progress much sooner.

-The solver in this repo just tried to fill cells
+The solver in this repo just tries to fill cells left-to-right, top-to-bottom.
+A potential improvement (that I didn't try) would be to prioritize cells which are "harder" to fill - ie. cells with fewer unoccupied neighbor cells - as this may help us find an un-fillable cell sooner.
+However the order left-to-right, top-to-bottom, appears to work well enough.
+Perhaps because this implicitly enforces an upper bound on how many neighboring cells can unoccupied: there cannot be more than 2 as the direct neighbors above and to the left will have already been filled.

+## Optimization